 Queen's Court is just up from Market Square.
 In fact you can’t live any closer to the centre of Durham City than Queen's Court.
 This Grade II listed building is home to more than 24 rooms, all of which have private or en-suite facilities.

-This Grade II listed building was acquired by the College in 2006 and has been completely refurbished to provide en-suite rooms for undergraduates and postgraduates.
+This Grade II listed building was acquired by the College in 2006 and has been completely refurbished to provide en-suite rooms for undergraduates.
 It opened officially in October 2007.

 Lightfoot House is a Grade II listed building constructed in the 18th century.
 It is located on the Bailey, just next to Main College, and is named after an eminent 19th century, Durham-based New Testament scholar.
 The house is used by First and Third Year students.
 All but one of the rooms have en-suite facilities (the other one has private facilities).
 This building also has facilities for disabled access and has wheelchair accessible showers and toilets.